tanchongmin/TensorFlow-Implementations/README.md

 Use nbviewer for easy viewing and downloading.

 - Custom Training Loop: Converts a simple Keras model.fit into an expanded customizable training loop using GradientTape.
-Includes graph plotting and model visualization utilities. (https://nbviewer.org/github/tanchongmin/TensorFlow-Implementations/blob/main/Custom_Training_Loop.ipynb)
+Includes graph plotting and model visualization utilities.
+- Text Generation: Compares RNN vs a Markov Chain method to generate text.
+Surprisingly, both are around the same, just by using like n=5 previous characters to predict the next one for the Markov Chain method.